Lindsay Lohan loses video game lawsuit

 More than 275 million copies of the Grand Theft Auto video game have been sold since its launch in September 2013.

-Despite being more than four-years-old, the title topped the UK games sales charts for the 15th time earlier this month, thanks to its enduring appeal and the continued release of new content.
+Despite being more than four years old, the title topped the UK games sales charts for the 15th time earlier this month, thanks to its enduring appeal and the continued release of new content.

 By contrast, over the same period, Ms Lohan's own career has waned.
 A recurring role in the British TV series Sick Note was one of her highest profile recent jobs, and earlier this month she announced she had become a spokeswoman for a law website.

-The appeal judges had accepted the actress' claim that a computer game character could constitute a "portrait", which supported her invasion of privacy claim.
+The appeal judges had accepted her claim that a computer game character could constitute a "portrait", which supported her invasion of privacy claim.

 However, they decided that in this case the likeness was not strong enough.

-"[The] artistic renderings are indistinct, satirical representations of the style, look, and persona of a modern, beach-going young woman... that is not recognisable as plaintiff," Judge Eugene Fahey wrote in his ruling.
+"[The] artistic renderings are indistinct, satirical representations of the style, look and persona of a modern, beach-going young woman... that is not recognisable as plaintiff," Judge Eugene Fahey wrote in his ruling.

 The court also rejected a claim that another GTA V character was based on the reality TV star Karen Gravano on similar grounds.